codelovesme/euglena/README.md

 As you see "data" has some properties. "name" stands for the description of the gene. "triggers" declares what kind of particle this gene will respond to. "reaction" is the function where we put the logic.
-If you catch it takes 3 parameteres. p represents particle which is received.
+If you catch it takes 3 parameters. p represents particle which is received.
 In this case it is Exception particle. s represents source organelle.
 Each particle travels inside the euglena created by an organelle.
 The source is name of this organelle.
 Third parameter is an object keeps tools. t is shown above is a function to transmit particles from nucleus to target organelle.
 Below there is an sample for inside of a reaction.
 A log particle was defined with the information from the